 This card specifies the temperature rate multipliers that adjust the 0-order SOD or 1st-order decay rate.
-The model is very sensitive to these values and they are an important calibration parameter for accurately reproducing the timing of water column oxygen decreases early during stratified periods.
+The model is very sensitive to these values, and they are an important calibration parameter for accurately reproducing the timing of water column oxygen decreases early in stratified periods.
 The SOD rate correction as a function of temperature is shown below for SODT1=5, SODK1=0.1, SODT2=25 and SODK2=0.99.